-Marketing has the challenge of generating leads for the sales organisation, particularly where the generation of new business is a significant part of the sales strategy.
+Marketing has the challenge of not only lead generation for the sales organisation but also nurturing leads, particularly where the generation of new business is a significant part of the sales strategy.

 According to a 2017 survey by Demand Gen Report, leads nurtured by marketing achieve a conversion ratio three times greater and show a 20% increase in sales opportunities when compared to non-nurtured leads.

 Your marketing department needs to implement a marketing strategy that has a lead nurturing strategy within it.
 There must be a clear understanding of the target audience and buyer personas so high-quality lead nurturing campaigns can be delivered.

 The campaigns will be a combination of target content such as blog posts, email marketing, automation emails, social media connections all with the intent of nurturing for sales conversions.
 They must keep the buyers engaged and building a profile through lead scoring showing when the customers are most likely to purchase or wish to engage with the company.

 A well-managed automated lead nurturing programme, continuously evaluating and measuring the quality of leads to ensure the handover to sales occurs at the right time.
 The tracking of the lead to sales ratio remains a measurement of marketing, as like it is a measurement of sales.

 The lead management process must incorporate multiple avenues for tracking prospect behaviour as well as optimising how you communicate with them.
 This includes optimising the use of marketing automation software and content along with telemarketing, email, websites, direct mail and other forms of communication.